 In addition to weekly Shabbat services (including a monthly "Brunch & Learn" service on the third Shabbat of the month), our community hosts regular programs and special events related to Jewish learning and Torah writ large.
 Past classes have included our Aleph Bet Intensive, courses with Dr. Justin Sledge on subjects like The Biblical Prophets and Jewish Apocalpyticism, programs on ritual facilitation, community organizing and activism, and more.

-As of March 2021, all events are (still) occurring VIRTUALLY until further notice.
+As of September 2021, all programs below are (still) occurring VIRTUALLY until further notice.

 Check back at this page and our calendar to keep up-to-date with upcoming classes!

 Spend your summer getting acquainted with 2000+ years of Kabbalah and Jewish mysticism, with Dr. Justin Sledge!
 We are excited to host another class with the sought-after educator Dr. Justin Sledge, host of the popular Esoterica YouTube channel.
 This time, we're tackling a subject of much interest and fascination: the Jewish mystical tradition.
 No prior knowledge of Jewish mysticism is required or expected.
 The aim of this class is to equip you to dive into aspects of Jewish mysticism you find most interesting on your own.
 Hopefully it will be interesting and fruitful for both folks interested in the history of Jewish thought academically but also for anyone wishing to deepen their relationship with the history for Jewish spirituality.
 Note: This class will focus on understanding rather than practicing Jewish mysticism.